Virtual world

-A virtual world (also called a virtual space) is a computer-simulated environment which may be populated by many users who can create a personal avatar, and simultaneously and independently explore the virtual world, participate in its activities and communicate with others.
+A virtual world (also called a virtual space or spaces) is a computer-simulated environment which may be populated by many simultaneous users who can create a personal avatar and independently explore the virtual world, participate in its activities, and communicate with others.
 These avatars can be textual, graphical representations, or live video avatars with auditory and touch sensations.
 Virtual worlds are closely related to mirror worlds.

 In a virtual world, the user accesses a computer-simulated world which presents perceptual stimuli to the user, who in turn can manipulate elements of the modeled world and thus experience a degree of presence.

 Such modeled worlds and their rules may draw from reality or fantasy worlds.
 Example rules are gravity, topography, locomotion, real-time actions, and communication.
 Communication between users can range from text, graphical icons, visual gesture, sound, and rarely, forms using touch, voice command, and balance senses.

 Massively multiplayer online games depict a wide range of worlds, including those based on the real world, science fiction, super heroes, sports, horror, and historical milieus.
 Most MMORPGs have real-time actions and communication.
 Players create a character who travels between buildings, towns, and worlds to carry out business or leisure activities.
 Communication is usually textual, but real-time voice communication is also possible.
 The form of communication used can substantially affect the experience of players in the game.
 Media studies professor Edward Castronova used the term "synthetic worlds" to discuss individual virtual worlds, but this term has not been widely adopted.

 Virtual worlds are not limited to games but, depending on the degree of immediacy presented, can encompass computer conferencing and text-based chatrooms.